josenk/vagrant-vmware-esxi/README.md

 vagrant-vmware-esxi plugin
 ==========================
 This is a Vagrant plugin that adds a VMware ESXi provider support.
 This allows Vagrant to control and provision VMs directly on an ESXi hypervisor without a need for vCenter or VShpere.
 ESXi hypervisor is a free download from VMware!
 >https://www.vmware.com/go/get-free-esxi

 Features and Compatibility
 --------------------------
 * Any of the vmware Box formats should be compatible.
-  * vmware_destop, vmware_fusion, vmware_workstation...
+  * vmware_desktop, vmware_fusion, vmware_workstation...
 * Will automatically download boxes from the web.
 * Will automatically upload the box to your ESXi host.
 * Automatic or manual VM names.
   * Automatic VM names are "PREFIX-HOSTNAME-USERNAME-DIR".
 * Multi machine capable.
-* Supports adding your VM to a Resource Pools to partition CPU and memory usage from other VMs on your ESXi host.
+* Supports adding your VM to Resource Pools to partition CPU and memory usage from other VMs on your ESXi host.
-* suspend / resume
+* suspend / resume.
+* snapshots.
-* rsync, using built-in Vagrant synced folders.
+* rsync & NFS using built-in Vagrant synced folders.
 * Provision using built-in Vagrant provisioner.

 Requirements